ilyaGurevich/EmptyJavaCups/README.md

 ## Install Guide

 * Pre-requisites: Must have Android or iOS smartphone.
 Applications located on their respective stores under the title of "English At Home".
 For Android consider searching "New American Pathways".
-* Download instructions: www.github.gatech.edu/egraba3/EmptyJavaCup repository will have source code available for Android, iOS, and Web Application.
 * Website link for uploading content: http://www.prism.gatech.edu/~igurevich3/newAmericanPathways/
 * Run instructions: Download Application from Google Play Store or iOS store - tap on icon to run.
 * Troubleshooting: Some images may take some time to load on the application due to their size.
 Cannot add a student on android version